 If Your Company Owns or Rents Property

 Rental income or property ownership can create taxable profits.
-Many small firms forget these counts as trading activity for Corporation Tax purposes.
+Many small firms forget these count as trading activity for Corporation Tax purposes.

 For Dormant Companies That Become Active